skellis46/finger-pointing-moon/case-for-support.md

 _assessment criteria (from assessment-criteria.md):_

->• the appropriateness and effectiveness of the proposed dissemination methods
+>- the appropriateness and effectiveness of the proposed dissemination methods
-• the extent to which the research process is documented or recorded in a way to enable dissemination of research outcomes to the widest possible audience
+>- the extent to which the research process is documented or recorded in a way to enable dissemination of research outcomes to the widest possible audience
-• the likelihood that the outputs and outcomes of the project will be highly valued and widely exploited, both in the research community and in wider contexts where they can make a difference
+>- the likelihood that the outputs and outcomes of the project will be highly valued and widely exploited, both in the research community and in wider contexts where they can make a difference
-• whether the plans to increase impact are appropriate and justified, given the nature of the proposed research
+>- whether the plans to increase impact are appropriate and justified, given the nature of the proposed research
-• whether sufficient attention has been given to who the beneficiaries of the research might be and appropriate ways to engage with them throughout the project.
+>- whether sufficient attention has been given to who the beneficiaries of the research might be and appropriate ways to engage with them throughout the project.

 >You should address two main questions: who might benefit from the research and how might they benefit?
 How will they be identified (including during the research)?

-I will use a range of local and global dissemination methods.
-Many of the outputs have community building features built in (e.g. Discourse Forum, exhibitions, Podcast).
-These communities will play an important 'ground-up' role in sharing, discussing and creating conversations about the outputs and the project.

-The processes, outcomes and outputs of _Finger Pointing Moon_ will be meticulously recorded and documented via the project website to maximise transparency and open accessibility for as wide an audience as possible.
-This will include pre-press versions of articles accepted by journals behind paywalls (likely to be outputs 2 and 5).
+WHO and HOW (then identification)

-_Finger Pointing Moon_ is driven by research (RES) _and_ developmental (DEV) concerns, and will produce the following outputs:
+_Finger Pointing Moon_ is driven by research (RES) _and_ developmental (DEV) concerns, and the following table outlines the outputs along with possible beneficiaries and impacts.

-1. Authentic Movement: speculative and experimental documentation practices through writing and still and moving images; developed with expert input from Bob Whalley and published online (RES)
-2. Scholarly article about epistemic limits (RES)
-3. _Unforgettable_ exhibition (as detailed in Development Plan) (DEV)
-4. _The Un/knowable Body_ exhibition (also detailed in Development Plan) (DEV)
-5. Scholarly article on epistemic proxies (RES)
-6. Lexicon of epistemological "findings and failures", published online (RES)
-7. Desktop documentary / video essay that collates and articulates key concerns/findings of entire research project (RES)
-8. Two series of 8 episodes of podcast (DEV): Series 1: limits of knowledge; Series 2: limits of language
-9. Initiate and support Discourse forum (see Development Plan) (DEV)
-10. Three curated talks online (micro-conferences) that emerge from key topics on Discourse Forum site (RES)
-11. Project website and blog to make the project processes and outcomes widely accessible (RES/DEV)
+How identified?

 1. scholars: body-based and somatic artist-researchers, researchers exploring experimental documentation practices in practice-research, psychology scholars and practitioners looking at non-judgement awareness (or related terms like neutrality, acceptance and unconditional positive regard), scholars working with experimental qualitative research methods; wider public: dance artists, choreographers, artists considering photographic documentation of time-based work, photographers, somatic and authentic movement practitioners, dance movement therapists.
 2. scholars: qualitative researchers, practice-researchers across disciplines, epistemologists (particularly analytic philosophers exploring know-how/know-that)